nihsmtgt/Digenome-Detect/README.md

 ## Notes

 - Make sure to specify both `--bam` and `--out` options; otherwise, the program will terminate with an error.
-- If `--regions` is not specified, it defaults to human chromosomes.
+- Resulting bed file is not the final list of candidate off-target sites.
+Please run ./plot/ScoreCheck.java to remove false positives and determine a CLSCORE threshold.